-Emily Cuneo DeSmedt assists in the representation of employers in a wide variety of employment-related matters, including the defense of wrongful termination, harassment, discrimination, and retaliation claims.
-She represents employers in single-plaintiff, multi-plaintiff, and complex collective and class action litigation before state and federal courts.
-Emily also handles internal investigations into complaints of alleged harassment, discrimination, workplace misconduct, and retaliation.
+Emily Cuneo DeSmedt represents employers in a wide variety of employment-related matters, including the defense of wrongful termination, harassment, discrimination, and retaliation claims.
+Emily is recognized as a strategic, practical, and decisive litigator, who consistently achieves summary judgment dismissals and/or favorable settlements for her clients with minimal disruption to their internal business clients.
+She also handles internal investigations into complaints of alleged harassment, discrimination, workplace misconduct, and retaliation.

-Prior to joining Morgan Lewis, she gained experience as an associate in the New Jersey office of a large national firm, where she focused on employment litigation and represented employers, particularly large health care institutions, in employment matters before state and federal courts and agencies.
+Prior to joining Morgan Lewis, Emily gained experience as an associate in the New Jersey office of a large national firm, where she focused on employment litigation and represented employers, particularly large healthcare institutions, in employment matters before state and federal courts and agencies.
 A Levy Scholar at the University of Pennsylvania, Emily previously served as executive editor of the Journal of Law and Social Change.

 University of Pennsylvania Law School, 2011, J.D., Cum Laude